7 Best Golf Simulators Under $1000 – 2025 Reviews & Buying Guide

 Size is obviously an essential factor for any kind of golf simulator.

-For most inexpensive simulators under $1000, the best you’ll be able to do is have a hitting mat and net along with your tracking device, so you’ll need enough room for these items and you’ll need enough room to swing your longest club (or an included swing stick) unimpeded.
+For most inexpensive simulators under $1000, the best you’ll be able to do is have a hitting mat and net along with your tracking device, so you’ll need enough room for these items and you’ll need enough room to swing your longest club (or swing stick) unimpeded.

 Have a clear understanding of the size of the simulator you’re looking at, and where you intend to place it.
 Measure the width, length and height of your space and compare it to the minimum space requirements.